turingschool/front-end-curriculum/lessons/module-3/testing-async.md

 everything.
 We can start writing our tests.

 Our first test needs to assert that fetch was called with the expected parameters.
-Since the fetch params pull from the state of the component, we'll need to set the state of our `renderedComponent` before we call the `addGrocery` method.
+Since the fetch params pull from the state of the component, we'll need to set the state of our `wrapper` before we call the `handleAddGrocery` method.

 ```javascript
 // AddGroceryForm.test.js